beyond-all-reason/tachyon/docs/schema/matchmaking.md

 The server may send [matchmaking/cancelled](#cancelled) event at any point after the client sent a [queue](#queue) request with a reason.
 This means the client has been booted out the matchmaking system.
 It can happen for example when a party member leaves, or in case of a server error that needs to reset the matchmaking state.
 This event is also sent after a successful [cancel](#cancel) request.

+[matchmaking/cancelled](#cancelled) can have the following reasons:
+* `intentional`: the player left matchmaking
+* `server_error`: something bad happended and the server couldn't maintain state so it booted the player out.
+Retrying may fix the issue.
+* `party_user_left`: a member of the player's party left matchmaking, thus forcing the entire party to withdraw
+* `ready_timeout`: The player failed to accept a match within the given time window and is thus removed from the matchmaking system.

 ---
 - [cancel](#cancel)
 - [cancelled](#cancelled)